geekidharsh/leetcode-style-dsa-and-more/README.md

 # Data Structures and Algorithms

-My solutions to 200+ LeetCode-ish DSA problems, because modern hiring pipelines are still throwing `AttributeError: 'NoneType' object has no attribute 'insight'` and pretending it'll work somehow.
+My solutions to 200+ LeetCode-ish DSA problems, because antiquated hiring pipelines are still throwing

+`AttributeError: 'NoneType' object has no attribute 'insight'` and pretending it'll work somehow.

 ###